-- After the project has been installed, the Participant must: - o Notify CLEAResult of the project's completion - Work with CLEAResult to confirm, and update if necessary, the supporting documentation: - Lighting: If quantity, fixture type, etc. differ from original Lighting Survey Form, update form accordingly - HVAC: If equipment type (SEER or EER rating) differs from originally submitted information, update accordingly - Coordinate with CLEAResult to schedule a post-installation inspection to verify that the equipment has been installed as indicated.
-The Participant must provide a knowledgeable representative to accompany the inspector as well as provide any equipment needed to verify installed measures (e.g. ladder for lighting inspections) on the post-installation. - At the sole discretion of CLEAResult, projects less than 6 kW may not require completed inspections.
+- After the relevant energy efficiency measures are installed, the Participant must: - Notify CLEAResult of the project's completion - Work with CLEAResult to confirm, and update if necessary, the supporting documentation: - Lighting: If quantity, fixture type, etc. differ from original Lighting Survey Form, update form accordingly - HVAC: If equipment type (SEER rating) differs from originally submitted information, update accordingly - Coordinate with CLEAResult to schedule a post-installation inspection to verify that the equipment has been installed as indicated.
+The Participant must provide a knowledgeable representative to accompany the inspector on the post-installation inspection as well as any equipment needed to verify installed measures (e.g. ladder for use in lighting inspections). - At the sole discretion of CLEAResult, projects less than 6 kW may not require completed inspections.
 However, all projects require submitted contracts and itemized invoices.